Barnes & Noble Education, Inc. (BNED) CEO Mike Huseby on Q2 2021 Results - Earnings Call Transcript

 Coupled with our virtual bookstores dropship offerings and fulfillment capabilities powered by our MBS subsidiary, BNED has created an unmatched value proposition which we believe has become only more relevant in light of the challenges this pandemic has presented for institutions.
 It is because of this that we have continued to attract new clients and generate new business growth $93 million in new business today this fiscal year or $71 million on a net basis.

-With that being said, we are continuing to experience the impacts of the pandemic in other areas of our business and our adjusting and adapting accordingly.
+With that being said, we are continuing to experience the impacts of the pandemic in other areas of our business and are adjusting and adapting accordingly.
 As anticipated, we experienced substantially lower general merchandise sales this quarter, which significantly impacted our profitability given the relatively high margins of our GM business.
 Our second quarter traditionally sees higher general merchandise sales due to athletic events many of which were either completely canceled or took place in a reduced capacity this fall.
-Our field team has done a tremendous job managing expenses to help mitigate these declines, which Tom will discuss further detail.
+Our field team has done a tremendous job managing expenses to help mitigate these declines, which Tom will discuss in further detail.

 Compared to our expectations, textbooks performed relatively well particularly considering many students did not have the traditional on-campus experience or did not attend on-campus classes at all.
 Textbook sales declined 19% for the quarter as compared to 7.7% decline in the prior year period.
 Because of substantially reduced foot traffic on campus and in our campus stores due to pandemic restrictions, eCommerce remains an important and accelerated sales channel for us.